-Have you been in an auto accident and are trying to determine if you need a lawyer?
-It will cost you nothing to call us or meet for a free consultation to discuss your case and whether hiring a lawyer will benefit you.
-People involved in car accidents can suffer a wide variety of injuries to include muscle strains, muscle sprains, whiplash, broken or dislocated bones, head injuries, including brain injuries, burn injuries, paralysis, and wrongful death (loss of life).
+Have you been in an auto accident and you’re now trying to determine if you need a lawyer?
+It will cost you nothing to call us or meet for a free consultation to discuss your case and to determine whether hiring a lawyer will benefit you.
+People involved in car accidents can suffer a wide variety of injuries including muscle strains, muscle sprains, whiplash, broken or dislocated bones, head injuries, brain injuries, burn injuries, paralysis, and wrongful death (loss of life).
 If your injuries are minor and require only one trip to the hospital or family doctor, you can most often resolve your claim without the assistance of a lawyer.
 We are always glad to talk to you, whether you believe your case may be big or small.
-We encourage you to call us regarding any questions you may have to help make sure that you do not need the assistance of a lawyer.
+We encourage you to call us regarding any questions you may have to help determine if you need the assistance of a lawyer.

 If you believe you need the assistance of a lawyer or just want to understand your rights, do not hesitate to contact us.